Rohan6535/Ball-classification/README.md

 # Ball-classification
-Developed and deployed a ball classification model using convolutional neural networks for a sports equipment manufacturer, resulting in a 93% accuracy in identifying different types of balls
+Developed a ball classification model using convolutional neural networks for a sports equipment manufacturer, resulting in a 93% accuracy in identifying different types of balls